privacybydesign/irma-frontend-packages/README.md

 The client is designed in such a way that you can combine the plugins you need and configure them in many useful ways.
-So the above design can easily be removed (for your NodeJS application) or swapped out for a popup version that is under way.
+So the above design can easily be removed (for your NodeJS application) or swapped out for a popup version.

 ## Supported IRMA flows